What is the difference between Roku and Xumo?

 FAQ:

-Q: Can I access popular streaming services like Netflix and Hulu on both Roku and Xumo?
+Q: Can I access popular streaming services like Netflix and Hulu on Roku?

-A: No, Xumo is completely free to use and does not require any subscription fees.
+A: Yes, Xumo is a free streaming service that does not require any subscription fees or additional purchases.

-A: Yes, Roku offers a wide range of customization options, allowing users to personalize their streaming experience adding or removing channels, organizing them, and setting preferences.
+A: Absolutely!
+Roku offers a variety of customization options, allowing users to personalize their streaming experience organizing channels, creating watchlists, and more.